philmcminn/new-paper/README.md

 make a change to a `.tex` source file.
 With VSCode, I can display the PDF in an editor tab so that I can see it while I am working on it, and have it update while I edit it.
-Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer, and so long as you do not [add any settings or backup files produced by your editor to the repository](#what-shouldnt-be-in-your-paper-repository), your personal choice can co-exist alongside that of mine and your other collaborators.
+Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer, and – so long as you do not [add any settings or backup files produced by your editor to the repository](#what-shouldnt-be-in-your-paper-repository) – your personal choice can co-exist alongside that of your collaborators.

 Whatever environment you use, ensure you have a spell checker installed!
 (Again, VSCode has a plugin for one of these.)
 You will also find various other plugins